AI-powered construction platform improves project management.

 Buildots brings a high-tech approach to progress tracking by using computer vision and AI to analyze site data.
 The process is straightforward: a project manager walks the site wearing a hardhat-mounted 360° camera.
 Buildots’ AI then processes the captured video and compares the as-built reality to the project’s BIM model and schedule.
 This provides an objective, highly accurate analysis of what percentage of work is complete for each activity.
 Buildots gives project teams a clear, data-backed picture of their progress, allowing them to quickly identify bottlenecks, manage subcontractors more effectively, and ensure the project stays on track.
 It transforms progress tracking from a subjective manual task into a precise, automated process.

-How to Choose the Right AI Platform for Your Business
+How to Choose the Right AI Construction Software

 Picking the right AI platform can feel like a major decision, because it is.
 This isn't just about buying another piece of software; it's about investing in a tool that will become a core part of your business development and project management strategy.
 With so many options available, it’s easy to get overwhelmed.
 The key is to approach the selection process with a clear plan.